Roosevelt Historic District is roughly bounded by Portland and Fillmore Streets, Central and 7th Avenues, Phoenix, Arizona.

 High-ranking politicians, Supreme Court Justices, Physicians, Attorney’s and various entrepreneurs live in Roosevelt.
 Among some the prominent early residents of the neighborhood, though their houses are no longer standing, include Baron Goldwater, father of future Senator Barry Goldwater; Carl Hayden, Arizona’s first Congressman and Richard Sloan, Arizona’s territorial governor who lived in Roosevelt from 1909 to 1912.

-In fact, today, there are countless numbers of historic Roosevelt homes turned lawfirm (where proper zoning is allowed) along some of the major streets in the neighborhood.
+In fact, today, there are countless numbers of historic Roosevelt homes now lawfirm (where proper zoning is allowed) along some of the major streets in the neighborhood.
 The demand for these homes is high but are now very difficult to come by.
 Its not impossible, but they do come at a premium.

 ABOUT ROOSEVELT ROW ART’S DISTRICT (RoRo)